We’ve all heard of the infamous freshman 15, but what about the freshman $1,000?

 Whether you are a student or you’re a parent who has co-signed for your child’s credit card or who has allowed your child to become an authorized user on your account, there are a couple of key steps you can take to help yourself or your child avoid student credit card debt.

 Learn how to be a responsible credit card user

 Student credit card offers can be invaluable tools for young people.
 While providing security and convenience, if used wisely, they can help students to build the credit necessary to secure other consumer loans, jobs, and lower insurance rates after graduation.

-Dr. Carol Carolan, Executive Director and Founder of the Center for Student Credit Card Education, says that the single best thing parents can do to help their children avoid the pitfalls of credit card debt is educate them.
-Parents need to talk to their children about it early on and regularly.
-Dr. Carolan suggests the following tips for parents.
+Dr. Carol Carolan, executive director and founder of the Center for Student Credit Card Education, says that the single best thing parents can do to help their children avoid the pitfalls of credit card debt is to educate them.
+Carolan offers the following tips:

-- Get a credit card with a low limit and no annual fees (visit the "Student Credit Cards" section of our website to comparison shop for student credit cards).
+- Get a credit card with a low limit and no annual fees.

 - Discuss with your child the details of the credit card including interest rate on purchases and cash advances.

 - Show your child what finance charges might apply if the balance is not paid in full and on time.
 This includes any interest, fees, and penalties.

 Experts don't all agree on the appropriate age for a first credit card.
 Dr. Robert D. Manning, author of Credit Card Nation, for instance, argues in his article “Credit Cards on Campus,” that having them at an earlier age may actually result in fewer debt problems later on.
 Other experts argue that waiting until the junior or senior year in college is best.
 The bottom line parents need to realize is that once students reach the college campus, they will be inundated with credit card offers and will likely be able to get a card regardless if they are supported financially solely by their parents or not, making credit card education more important than ever.